LukeSeers/steamlinker/README.md

 3. drag steamlinker in to your AppData\Roaming\TS3Client\plugins\pyTSon\scripts folder.

 4. In teamspeak 3 go to Plugins(should be at the top of the teamspeak 3 client) --> pyTSon --> Settings --> Press "Reload all" --> Tick Steamlinker if it's not ticked --> your done :D

-#Note:
-When it first installs a cmd will popup, dont worry it's nothing doggy.
-It's installing the opensource python pips to allow the update notification system to work(version.json), if you want to see yourself go to line 32 in __init__.py :)

 # Injoy!
 Hope you injoy the plugin and dont forget to tell people about this plugin, they wold be thankful :D